mackenziekbrooks/dci102-f21-humanitiesdata/docs/text-analysis.md

 	* How do you export your results?
 	* What types of questions can you form about your text with these tools?

+6. If you finish with Voyant, take your text to [Lexos](http://lexos.wheatoncollege.edu/upload).
+What is different about this tool?
+Why is it useful?
+What other features does it have?
+Who created it?

 ### Activity 7.3

-Now that you're comfortable with [Voyant](http://voyant-tools.org/), let's return to the Ring-tum Phi and compare it to another corpus: the [Alumni Magazine](https://wlu.box.com/s/qrx9pmuivgauuite3pshzxx4eb0yeolg).
+Now that you're comfortable with [Voyant](http://voyant-tools.org/), let's return to the Ring-tum Phi and compare it to another corpus: the [Alumni Magazine](https://github.com/wludh/dataset-AlumniMagazine).

 1. Select similar portions of time from both the Ring-tum Phi and the Alumni Magazine.
 You probably don't want to start with the entire decade - it's often best to start with a small bit of data and move up from there.
 2. Assemble your corpus.
 Now that you're familiar with Voyant, what makes the most sense for each file?
 How many years should go in each file aka what is the "granularity?"
 How do you need to structure the corpus to balance the granularity of each file?
 IE: if one text file contains an entire year and another file contains just one month, how will that affect your graph?